Aedes aegypti and Aedes albopictus - Invasive Mosquito Species Capable of Transmitting Disease

 Help Us Detect Invasive Mosquito Species

 Help us protect public health by learning how to identify invasive mosquito species.
 Early detection of these invasive mosquitoes will help us control them.
 We can’t do this alone.
 We need your help.
-Always report mosquito problems, especially aggressive daytime biting mosquitoes, to the Contra Costa Mosquito and Vector Control District by calling us at (925) 685-9301 or by contacting us here on our website.
+Always report mosquito problems, especially aggressive daytime biting mosquitoes, to the Contra Costa Mosquito and Vector Control District by calling us at (925) 685-9301 or by contacting us.

 A fact sheet provided by the Centers for Disease Control.